hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-Then execute the following commands to generate two K8s secrets of the *docker-registry* type within the *'team-caas'* and *'team-vmaas'* namespaces, respectively.
+Then execute the following commands to generate two K8s secrets of the *docker-registry* type, *'team-caas-regcrd'* & *'team-vmaas-regcrd'*, within the *team-caas* and *team-vmaas* namespaces, respectively.
 These secrets can be used by the corresponding teams and their projects, enabling them to authenticate against their respective team Docker registries and retrieve private images necessary for the deployment of their applications.

 ```shell
  $ kubectl -n team-caas create secret generic team-caas-regcrd --from-file=.dockerconfigjson=/home/guoping/.docker/config-team-caas.json --type=kubernetes.io/dockerconfigjson